 - Protect your financial interests and help you resolve child custody matters

 Do you have questions about your existing domestic partnership?
-Don’t hesitate to reach out to our Lawrenceville domestic partnerships lawyers today for an initial consultation.
+Don’t hesitate to reach out to our Lawrenceville domestic partnerships lawyers today for an initial free consultation.

 Overview of Domestic Partnership Laws in Lawrenceville, GA

 There are many reasons why a couple may choose not to enter into a legal marriage.
 That’s true of both same-sex and opposite-sex couples.